-As at 31 December 2021 and 2020, the Group leases some office and equipment under irrevocable lease contracts with lease term less than one year and leases of low value assets that have been exempted from recognition of right-of-use assets as permitted under IFRS16.
+As at 31 December 2022 and 2021, the Group leases some office and equipment under irrevocable lease contracts with lease term less than one year and leases of low value assets that have been exempted from recognition of right-of-use assets as permitted under IFRS16.
 The future aggregate minimum lease payment under irrevocable lease contracts for these exempted contracts are as follows:

 As at 31 December

-2021 202
+2022 2021

 RMB'000 RMB'000

-No later than 1 year 825 202
+No later than 1 year 189 825

-23. OTHER NON-CURRENT LIABILITIES
+26 OTHER CURRENT/NON - CURRENT LIABILITIES

 As at 31 December

-2021 202
+2022 2021

 RMB'000 RMB'000

+Borrowings from Jiashan Shanhe - current 424,081

-Borrowings from Jiashan Shanhe 360,932 369,438
+Borrowings from Jiashan Shanhe - non-current 360,932

-As disclosed in Note 21(a), on 17 March 2020, the Company entered into an investment agreement and a supplemental agreement with Jiashan Shanhe, pursuant to which Jiashan Shanhe subscribed 37% of equity interest in Everest Medicines (China) Co., Ltd. ("Everest China"), a subsidiary established under the Company's wholly owned subsidiary Everest Medicines II (HK) Limited ("Everest II HK"), by making cash contribution in RMB equivalent to USD50 million.
+On 17 March 2020, the Company entered into an investment agreement and a supplemental agreement with Jiashan Shanhe Equity Investment Company ("Jiashan Shanhe"), pursuant to which Jiashan Shanhe subscribed 37% of equity interest in Everest Medicines (China) Co., Ltd. ("Everest China"), a subsidiary established under the Company's wholly owned subsidiary Everest Medicines II (HK) Limited ("Everest II HK"), by making cash contribution in RMB equivalent to USD50 million.
 In addition, the Company transferred all its equity interests in Everest Medicines (Suzhou) Inc., EverID Medicines (Beijing) Limited and Everstart Medicines (Shanghai) Limited to Everest China.